gbv/cocoda-db/README.md

     sudo make dependencies
     make local

-To run the web application locally on port 5000:
+To run the web application locally on port 5000 for testing:

     make run

 ### Database